-- 1.Any 3-hour credit hour course designated by the prefix HONOR, which can be used to satisfy General Education and/or Major or Minor requirements.
+- 1.Any three-hour course designated by the prefix HONOR can be used to satisfy General Education and/ or Major or Minor requirements.
 Honors elective courses satisfy two GE requirements in the specified discipline. - 2.
-Honors Interdisciplinary Seminar, which can be used to satisfy General Education and/or Major or Minor requirements.
+Honors Interdisciplinary Seminar can be used to satisfy General Education and/or Major or Minor requirements.
 Each IDS course satisfies two GE requirements. - 3.Honors Fieldwork Experience: Students may count major coursework and high-impact learning experiences toward their Honors requirements.
-The fieldwork experience might be an internship, a service learning project, travel study, faculty-student research, clinicals or professional observations.
+The fieldwork experience might be an internship, a service-learning project, travel study, faculty-student research, clinicals, or professional observations.
 The fieldwork experience must result in some form of reflection, negotiated with the Honors Program Director beforehand.
 Students who wish to enroll in the optional fieldwork course (HON 350) for a more structured pre-professional experience may do so when the course is offered.
-0-3 credit hours. - 4.Honors Contract Course: Students may complete one contract course with a professor teaching a 200- or above level, 3-4 credit hour course.
+(0-3 credit hours) - 4.Honors Contract Course: Students may complete one contract course with a professor teaching a three-four hour course at a 200-level or above.
 The contract will stipulate what additional projects or requirements they must complete for the course to satisfy an Honors Unit credit.
 Contracts must be approved by the Honors Program Director.
-The contract process encourages students to
+The contract process encourages students to take responsibility for their learning, both by having to negotiate criteria appropriate for an honors designation and developing a creative plan within the course framework.

-- take responsibility for their learning, both by having to negotiate criteria appropriate for an honors designation and by developing a creative plan within the course framework. - 5.
-Honors Capstone Project, 2-6 credit hours in HON 352/353.
-This course is required of all students who wish to graduate with honors.
-Project proposal must be approved by the Honors Program Director and the student's faculty mentor.
-Final project must be presented in a public forum.
+5.Honors Capstone Project (2-6 credit hours in HON 352/353): This course is required of all students who wish to graduate with honors.
+The project proposal must be approved by the Honors Program Director and the student's faculty mentor.
+The final project must be presented in a public forum.